Skip to main content

 Case structure and milestones.
 The debtors pursued a section 363 sale process that began with the June 21 sale and bidding procedures motion and culminated in an August 21 sale order approving an asset purchase agreement with DERM-JES Holdings, LLC.
 The bid procedures order set an August 7 bid deadline, an August 9 auction if multiple qualified bids, and a sale hearing on August 14, with closing targeted by August 29.
 The court approved the sale free and clear under section 363(f) with good-faith purchaser findings and authorized assumption and assignment of executory contracts under section 365.

 Marketing timeline and sale objective.
-In the filing announcement, the company stated that it intended to continue laboratory operations while pursuing a sale on a timeline that balanced debtor needs with significant prepetition marketing efforts.
-That framing appears in the bankruptcy filing announcement and aligns with the court-approved auction schedule set in the bidding procedures order.
+In the bankruptcy filing announcement, the company said it would continue laboratory operations while pursuing a sale after significant prepetition marketing efforts.

 Post-sale trajectory.
 Business Wire reported that the sale closed on August 30, 2024 and that the business continued operations under DermTech, LLC, with the laboratory remaining in San Diego and the company continuing to process orders for the DermTech Melanoma Test in the sale closing announcement.
 MarketScreener also reported the bid, signing, and closing timeline from August 15 through August 30 in the transaction update.